Search

 It’s best to start a conversation with them by explaining that just as picking their nose in public isn’t something we do, so is touching our private parts in public or private, except when cleaning them in a bath or shower, or at a check-up with a doctor.

 But when the self-stimulating urge seems to become more frequent, Dr. Mike suggests that parents give more affection to children — ruffling their hair, holding or hugging them, along with a gentle spoken reminder.
+Perhaps, “Sweetie, let’s find other things to make you feel better,” said quietly and privately.

-The eBook The Talk is a very useful tool in teaching children of all ages about God’s wonderful gift of sexuality.
+The Free eBook The Talk is a very useful tool in teaching children of all ages about God’s wonderful gift of sexuality.
 It was written to minimize awkwardness and help parents begin clear, age-appropriate conversations with their children.

 As kids enter school, they become more aware of culture and others’ behaviors.
-Beginning a conversation about masturbation tends to be easier.
-Especially when children are 4 to 8 years old because kids are more likely to talk openly.
+Beginning a conversation about masturbation tends to be easier, especially when children are 4 to 8 years old because kids are more likely to talk openly.

 For school-age kids, masturbation is sometimes used as self-soothing behavior.
 When kids feel lonely or rejected by classmates, doubt creeps in.
 When kids self-soothe in this age group, though, they will begin to hide their behavior from adults.